trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 A longer bar means more time spent performing that process.
 I've selected the top green bar for this screenshot, indicating that `src/pages/index.ts` is the bottleneck.
 Under the `Duration` field, you'll see that it took 332ms - an enormous amount of time to spend type-checking!
 The blue `checkVariableDeclaration` bar tells us the compiler spent most of its time on one variable.
 Clicking on that bar will tell us which one it is:
 ![trace info showing the variable's position is 275](https://user-images.githubusercontent.com/58836760/212483649-65e30d0f-497b-4af4-a58d-57f83e92a273.png)
 The `pos` field reveals the position of the variable in the file's text.
-Going to that position in `src/pages/index.ts` reveals that the culprit is `utils = trpc.useContext()`!
+Going to that position in `src/pages/index.ts` reveals that the culprit is `utils = trpc.useUtils()`!

 But how could this be?
 We're just using a simple hook!
 Let's look at the code: